Bill Downe: Professional associations

 Downe is the only Canadian member of the International Business Leaders Advisory Council of the Mayor of Beijing, and he is a member of the International Advisory Council of Guanghua School of Management at Peking University.
 He is a director of Catalyst, and a member of Catalyst's Canadian Board of Advisors.
 Downe is also a member of the Economic Club of Chicago and Past President of the Federal Reserve Board's Federal Advisory Council.

 Charity work

 Downe served as Chairman of the 2009 Campaign Cabinet for United Way of Greater Toronto.
 He is a member of the Rotman School of Management Campaign Cabinet, and he sits on the board of Toronto's St. Michael's Hospital Foundation.
 He is also past Chair of the Board of Directors of St. Michael's Hospital.

 Education

-Downe has a Bachelor of Arts degree from Wilfrid Laurier University.
+Downe holds a Bachelor of Arts degree from Wilfrid Laurier University.
 While obtaining a Master of Business Administration from the University of Toronto, he joined the Alpha Delta Phi fraternity.

-In 2003, he received the Rotman Distinguished Business Alumni Award from the Joseph L. Rotman School of Management.
+In 2003, he received the Rotman Distinguished Business Alumni Award from the Joseph L. Rotman School of Management at the University of Toronto.